Chart Color Schemes

 Infrastructure

-Callala Bay - Currarong has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Callala Bay - Currarong has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects likely affecting the region.
-Notable initiatives include Jervis Bay Road Intersection Upgrade, Culburra Beach Access Stairs - Penguins Head Road, Revitalisation of Vincentia Village Shopping Mall Precinct, and West Culburra Development.
-The following list highlights those most relevant.
+"Infrastructure changes significantly impact an area's performance.
+AreaSearch identified 16 projects potentially affecting the region.
+Notable projects include Jervis Bay Road Intersection Upgrade, Culburra Beach Access Stairs - Penguins Head Road, Vincentia Village Shopping Mall Precinct revitalisation, and West Culburra Development.".

 Professional plan users can use the search below to filter and access additional projects.